jerryw4n/jerryw4n/README.md

-# <a href="https://www.linkedin.com/in/jerryw4ng/">Jerry Wang</a>'s Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/jerryw4ng/">Jerry Wang</a>'s Project Portfolio

-I am currently pursuing a degree in Information Technology.
-I am also actively seeking learning opportunities through internships and research.
-I aim to deepen my understanding of the field, apply my knowledge to real-world problems, and build a solid foundation of practical experience.
-I am eager to develop my professional brand, enhancing my skills and expertise through hands-on projects and collaboration with industry professionals.
-By engaging in these opportunities, I want to be a well-rounded and knowledgeable candidate, ready to contribute effectively to any team or organization.
+I am pursuing a degree in Information Technology while actively seeking internships and research opportunities to gain practical experience.
+My goal is to apply my knowledge, develop expertise, and collaborate with industry professionals to become a well-rounded candidate.

 ## Cryptography Projects